 In the medium term, energy storage will be a major growth source for LiBs.
 This will include home energy storage facilities, data centres and factory UPSs (uninterruptible power supplies), as well as storage at energy production facilities.
 Energy storage devices show markedly different trends across different countries and regions.
 The United States has the largest share of home energy storage, for example, but this is driven entirely by the private market.
 Meanwhile, in China, the government’s recent vigorous efforts to promote the adoption of LiB for energy storage devices will bring a new momentum to the LiB market from 2020 – as long as government promotional efforts continue similar to now.

 The market for LiBs in grid energy storage is still relatively small.
 But many applications such as renewable energy injection and grid power supplementary services are highly promising.

 Commercial and off-highway vehicles will help drive LiB growth in the short to medium term; the energy storage market has further to come but shows exciting potential

 The overall outlook for LiBs is strong, and commercial and off-highway vehicles will provide a very exciting avenue for growth.
 Energy storage, on the other hand is a less mature market and is less promising in the short to medium term.
 Yet wider trends towards decarbonisation and renewable energy sources would still imply that the energy storage market has a bright future.
 And it seems highly likely that LiBs will play an important role here too.

-To learn more about our research into these areas, click on the links below:
+To learn more about our insights into these areas, click here.